-It may be possible for your doctor to diagnose your bleeding disorder, its severity, and whether it is inherited or acquired based on your symptoms, risk factors, medical and family history, a physical exam, and blood tests.
+Your healthcare provider may diagnose your bleeding disorder, and determine whether it is inherited or acquired, based on your symptoms, risk factors, medical and family history, a physical exam, and diagnostic tests.

-To help diagnose a bleeding disorder, your doctor may ask you questions such as these:
+To help diagnose a bleeding disorder, your healthcare provider may ask you questions such as: